Louis C.K.: Political views

 About political partisanship, C.K. stated, "Some things I think are very conservative, or very liberal.
 I think when someone falls into one category for everything, I'm very suspicious.
 It doesn't make sense to me that you'd have the same solution to every issue."

-In March 2016, C.K. sent an email to those subscribed to his mailing list which was critical of the 2016 presidential race.
+In March 2016, C.K. sent an email critical of the 2016 presidential race to those subscribed to his mailing list.
 C.K. stated he hoped for a conservative president but likened Republican Party presidential candidate Donald Trump to Adolf Hitler.
 He labeled Trump an "insane bigot", also adding, "He's not a monster.
 He's a sad man."
 C.K. later referred to the email as "irrational".
-But he clarified to Stephen Colbert in April 2017 that Trump is not "some new kind of evil" but rather "a gross, crook, dirty, rotten, lying sack of shit", to boisterous approving applause from the Late Show audience.
+But he clarified to Stephen Colbert in April 2017 that Trump is not "some new kind of evil" but rather "a gross, crook, dirty, rotten, lying sack of shit", to applause from the Late Show audience.

-In March 2020, C.K. donated to the Joe Biden 2020 presidential campaign.
+In March 2020, C.K. donated to Joe Biden's 2020 presidential campaign.
 However, the campaign said that it has refunded the $2,800 donation from C.K.
 Neither Biden nor C.K. have released statements regarding the matter.

 C.K. is on the record as having voted for the Democratic Party presidential candidate in the 2004, 2008, 2012 and 2016 United States presidential elections.